 It's very easy to look at what everyone else is doing or what is expected of you and forget what YOUR goals are.
 Write a list of everything that you want to achieve and then break those goals down even further into baby steps.
 This will help you to stay on track and not get sidetracked.

-There have been so many times I have a list of jobs or goals that I have set for myself, but after scrolling through Instagram my mind is a jumble of "Maybe I should try that" thoughts!
-NO!
-Focus on your goal and plans and stick to it!
+There have been so many times I have a list of jobs or goals that I have set for myself, but after scrolling through Instagram my mind is a jumble of "maybe I should try that" thoughts!

 5. Just Be You!